humhub/humhub/MIGRATE-DEV-BS5.md

 <?php Modal::endDialog() ?>
 ```

-If the footer contains a form submit button, the modal dialog must be included in the form must .
-Example:
+If the footer contains "Submit" button, the modal dialog must be included in the form:

 ```php
 <?php $form = ActiveForm::begin() ?>